Research

 Women of York

-A humanities and tourism project at York St John University.
+A Humanities and Tourism project at York St John University.

-The project aims to raise awareness of the crucial role women have played in our city's development and to widen access to women's history in York's many tourism and heritage sites.
+The project is a partnership between the School of Humanities and York Business School at York St John University.
+Our aim is to raise awareness of the crucial role women have played in our city's development and to widen access to women's history in York's many tourism and heritage sites.

 Film: The Women of York

-The aim of the film is to present the diverse spaces in York where women lived, gathered, worked, played, worshipped, and more, while taking into account the challenges that they faced in their day-to-day lives, from international conflicts to experiences of poverty and displacement.
+In 2024 to 2025, we worked closely with the Yorkshire Film Archive (YFA) to produce a short film about the history of women's everyday life in York, based on archival footage from the YFA.
+The aim of the film is to present the diverse spaces in York where women lived, gathered, worked, played, worshipped, and more, while taking into account the challenges that they faced in their day to day lives, from international conflicts to experiences of poverty and displacement.
 We hope that the film can start a conversation about women's history in York, and make viewers think about the many ways, and particularly the many everyday actions, through which women made the city and its history.

 Our Women's History in York Map